dhandesaurav52/Acoof/README.md

 ### 1. Link Billing Account & Enable APIs

 Deploying modern web frameworks to Firebase Hosting requires the underlying Google Cloud project to be on the "Blaze" (Pay-as-you-go) plan.
+This is the most common reason for server errors (like 500 errors) on a newly deployed app.

 #### A. Link Billing Account